Good Weights: Proactive, Adaptive Dead Reckoning Fusion for Continuous and Robust Visual SLAM: Conclusion

 \subsection{Real-Robot Closed-loop Navigation Performance}

-To validate that the open-loop outcomes translate to actual deployment, {\gw} is tested on real robot closed-loop navigation tasks.
-Using the navigation stack in Sec.~\ref{exp:tsrb}, we replace the SLAM component with our method and store the LiDAR scans to later generate ground-truth trajectories offline using {\slamtoolbox}.
+To validate that the open-loop outcomes translate to actual deployment, {\gw} is tested on real robot closed-loop navigation tasks with all modules running fully onboard a MiniPC of AMD Ryzen 7 8845HS processor.
+Using the navigation stack described in Sec.~\ref{exp:tsrb}, the SLAM component is replaced with the proposed method.
+LiDAR scans are recorded during operation and later used to generate ground-truth trajectories offline with {\slamtoolbox}.
 Baseline methods are not included, as they failed to complete open-loop trajectories.
 Testing involved three navigation trials with different navigation paths in an office environment.
 Fig.~\ref{fig:tsrb_cl} shows the trajectories (top row) and the corresponding reconstructed maps (bottom row).
 Across all trials, GW achieved stable navigation performance, with an average trajectory RMSE of 0.54 m and a tracking latency of 24.6 ms, while operating in real time on 30 Hz image streams.
 The consistent visual maps and low trajectory errors confirm that the proposed approach is reliable for practical navigation tasks.